-Competition Litigation Comparative Guide - - Spain
+Competition Litigation Comparative Guide

 - ad hoc associations of affected individuals.

-In the case of diffuse interest actions (ie, where the members of the harmed group are undetermined or difficult to determine), Spanish law confers standing exclusively on consumer and user associations considered representative, and the attorney general.
+In the case of diffuse interest actions (ie, where the members of the harmed group are undetermined or difficult to determine), Spanish law confers standing exclusively on:

-However, this regime may be affected by Directive 2020/1828 (which is yet to be transposed into Spanish law).

-To date (and to our knowledge), only one private enforcement collective action has been brought in Spain, by consumer association AUSBANC against Telefónica owing to anti-competitive margin-squeeze conduct.
-The case was dismissed on procedural grounds (because the claimant lacked sufficient representative status, as the association was not registered with the pertinent registry).
-Consumer associations are also expected to promptly file collective actions relating to anti-competitive practices in the Spanish market for vehicle distribution and after-sales services.

 4.2 Do collective actions proceed on an 'opt-in' or an 'opt-out' basis?